iROCKER All-Around 11’ Ultra Compact Inflatable Paddleboard

 Compact boards, in general, are among our favorites to test and review because they walk such a delicate line to balance convenience and lightweight with overall performance in the water.
 Combine this with the quality that we’ve come to expect and love from iROCKER SUPs, and we were fully prepared for a seamless technological marriage that would manifest into just a flat-out cool line-up of boards.

-Luckily, we prepared accordingly, as the iROCKER All-Around 11’ Ultra Compact iSUP easily fits that bill.
-Being just 21.4 lbs, surprisingly stiff, and able to fold up to the size of a larger backpack, the 11’ All-Around Ultra meets the mark in terms of convenience and improved portability without sacrificing quality construction.
+Luckily, we prepared accordingly, as the iROCKER All-Around 11’ Ultra compact iSUP easily fits that bill.
+Being just 21.4 lbs, surprisingly stiff, and able to fold up to the size of a slightly larger backpack, 11’ All-Around Ultra meets the mark in terms of convenience and portability without sacrificing quality construction.

-More than that, the 11’ x 32” iSUP mimics the beginner friendly stability of iROCKER’s standard/non-compact 11’ All-around, while being slightly faster to paddle.
-It also tracks exceedingly well in the all-around category (though this does impact maneuverability, as we’ll touch on below), sports a versatile array of features and is shipped with an upgraded, inclusive kit.
+More than that, the 11’ x 32” iSUP nearly mimics the beginner friendly stability of iROCKER’s original 11’ All-around, while being slightly faster to paddle.
+It also tracks exceedingly well in the all-around category, sports a versatile array of features, and is shipped with an upgraded kit that includes their 12V iROCKER Electric pump, a long time favorite of ours.

-- Need an all-around SUP that is stable enough for beginners but isn’t lacking in speed
+• Need an all-around SUP that is stable enough for beginners but is also quick on the water

 iROCKER All-Around 11′ Ultra: Spec Sheet